 Ref.
 Action Responsible Timescale Aim 1: Aim 1: Maintain and Improve Air Quality and Health 1.1 North Tyneside Council will monitor air pollutants to assess compliance with the UK air quality standards to ensure the objective levels are not breached.
-Environmental Health Ongoing 1.2 An Annual Air Quality Status Report will be submitted for approval by Public Health and DEFRA, and published on the Councils' website.
+Environmental Health Ongoing 1.2 An Annual Air Quality Status Report will be submitted for approval by Public Health and DEFRA and published on the Councils' website.
 Environmental Health Ongoing 1.3 North Tyneside Council will carry out risk-based inspection programme of all Local Authority regulated permitted processes under the Environmental Permitting Regulations 2016 (as amended).
 Environmental Health Ongoing 1.4 The smoke control orders will be fully promoted and enforced.
 The importance of the smoke control areas will be publicised on the Councils website and in local publications to highlight the importance of compliance with the Orders.
-Environmental Health Ongoing 1.5 North Tyneside will introduce a policy for the enforcement of financial penalties and initiate Environmental Health April 2024
+Environmental Health Ongoing 1.5 North Tyneside will introduce a policy for the enforcement of financial penalties and initiate targeted inspection based on air quality and Public Health.
+Environmental Health April 2024